-A chargeback is when a rental applicant pretends he never authorized payment for an online rental application, disputes it with his credit card company, the credit card company complies and cancels the payment to the merchant-in this case, that means you, the landlord.
-The landlord ends up with a canceled payment and sometimes additional fees from his bank or merchant.
+For landlords and property managers, a rental application chargeback happens when an applicant pretends he never authorized payment for an online rental application, disputes it with his credit card company, the credit card company complies and cancels the payment to you.
+The landlord or property manager ends up with a canceled payment and sometimes additional fees from his bank or merchant.

 This is the same headache you may deal with when an applicant’s check bounces and unfortunately, just how works in the credit card world.
 Fortunately, the chances of it happening are extremely low.

-In the last year, Rentec Direct landlords accepted almost 50,000 online applications and less than a dozen of those have resulted in a chargeback.
+According to real user data from 2015, Rentec Direct landlords accepted over 50,000 online applications and less than a dozen of those have resulted in a chargeback.
 That’s only 0.024% of applicants (or 1 in every 4000) that issued a chargeback.

 Here’s how a typical application fee chargeback happens.